 Unfortunately, most of the instructions supplied with coffee makers contain dosage information such as „two level spoons per cup“.
 Some coffee makers also include portioned spoons for dosage.
 When preparing really good coffee, the dosage information of this type is not accurate enough.
 We therefore advise you to prepare the coffee with the help of a coffee scale.
 It is a simple and practical tool that helps you to achieve a constant coffee quality – and besides the grams, it also measures another important factor: the extraction time.

-That's how you simply dose with your kitchen scales1 millilitre of water = 1 gram
+That's how you simply dose with your kitchen scales

 - Weigh the required amount of coffee beans and then grind your coffee fresh.